A runtime-free MCP server that converts source code into ASTπ², regardless of language.

 - The underlying syntax parser should be versatile enough.
 Here we

-choose tree-sitter, and languages are: C, C++, Rust, Ruby, Go, Java, Python.
+choose tree-sitter, and languages are: C, C++, Rust, Ruby, Go, Java, Python. - The server should be able to carry all capabilities within

 itself, imposing minimum software dependencies on the end user's